serverless/serverless/docs/providers/azure/guide/intro.md

 When you define an event for your Azure Function in the Serverless Framework, the Framework will automatically translate this into [bindings](https://docs.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings) needed for that event and configure your functions to listen to it.

-### Function App
+### Services

-A **Function App** is the Framework's unit of organization.
+A **Service** is the Framework's unit of organization.
 You can think of it as a project file, though you can have multiple services for a single application.
 It's where you define your Functions, the Events that trigger them, and the Resources your Functions use, all in one file by default entitled `serverless.yml` (or `serverless.json` or `serverless.js`).
 It looks like this:

 ```yml
 # serverless.yml